Kingdom of Burundi: Independence movement and end of the monarchy

 In 1962, the Kingdom of Burundi regained its independence as a constitutional monarchy in which the mwami held executive power and legislative power was given to the parliament.
 By late 1963, the Burundian government allowed Congolese revolutionary Gaston Soumialot to recruit thousands of fighters along the Burundian-Congolese border.
 Soumialot and his troops consequently participated in the Simba rebellion.
 Ethnic violence between the Hutu majority and the Tutsi minority rose between 1963 and 1965.
 This culminated in the murder of Prime Minister Pierre Ngendandumwe, a Hutu, in January 1965.
 The following legislative elections resulted in a Hutu majority in the National Assembly, but mwami Mwambutsa IV decided to appoint Léopold Biha, one of his confidants and a Ganwa, as the Prime Minister, hoping to maintain the monarchy's power.
 In response, a failed coup d'état was launched against the monarchy by Hutu officers in October 1965; Mwambutsa IV fled the country and refused to return, even as he claimed to still hold supreme power.
 The failed coup strengthened radical Tutsis.
 Mwambutsa's son, Ntare V, attempted to solve the crisis by deposing his father in the July 1966 coup d'état, but was himself ousted from power in a November 1966 coup d'état by his Prime Minister, Michel Micombero, who abolished the monarchy.
+In March 1972 Ntare returned to Burundi via helicopter from Uganda after years in exile under disputed circumstances.
+He was immediately detained before eventually being executed at Gitega by government troops the following month.

 Politics and society

 The Kingdom of Burundi was led by the mwami who presided over a large and powerful aristocracy.
 Before Burundi's colonization, the kingdom was highly decentralized; though this number fluctuated, on average there were 220 powerful noble lineages.
 The regional elite often held wide independence under the nominal overlordship of the mwami.
+As a result of the nobility's power as well as the infighting within the royal family, the power of the mwami remained rather limited during the kingdom's existence.
+In general, the noble and powerful ganwa lineages could autonomously rule their fiefdoms as long as they paid taxes and provided troops to the king in times of war; they often fought each other.
+However, the mwami were highly respected and revered as the "embodiment of God".

-The flag of the kingdom contained a karyenda in the center as a symbol of royal authority.
+The traditional symbol of the Burundian monarchy were the royal drums.
+The most important of these instruments was the inkiranya, a holy drum allegedly created by the first mwami.
+The royal drums were kept at a special sanctuary, guarded by certain Hutu families, and used during festivals, rituals, and royal ceremonies.
+The flag of the kingdom contained a karyenda drum in the center as a symbol of royal authority.